hu-macsy/lama_old/scai/doc/sphinx/introduction.rst

 This documentation will give an overview of the features of the \Library of \Accelerated \Math \Applications (\L\A\M\A) and will describe the general usage of these features.

 You will find concise :doc:`installation` instruction and an overview of our subproject, followed by simple examples on how to use LAMA (:doc:`tutorial`).
 We close with informations about writing own tests (see :doc:`testing`), :doc:`benchmarks` and on special hints :doc:`developer`.
-At the end we reference :doc:`related work`.
+At the end we reference :doc:`relatedWork`.

 About LAMA
 ==========